Middle-earth Enterprises: Legal disputes

+British public figures such as Stephen Fry, who described at as “senseless” bullying.

 In November 2012, the Tolkien Estate, trustee and publishers sued Middle-earth Enterprises, Warner Bros., and New Line Cinema for infringing Tolkien's copyrights by producing casino and video games using his characters.
 The original license to Tolkien's works was limited to the right to sell "tangible" products such as "figurines, tableware, stationery items, clothing, and the like", but did not cover "electronic or digital rights, rights in media yet to be devised or other intangibles such as rights in services".
 Tolkien's estate claimed that the defendants' actions had caused "irreparable harm to Tolkien's legacy".
 The lawsuit spent five years in discovery and was settled "amicably" out of court in July 2017, before a trial was held.

-Licences
+In March 2025, Middle-earth Enterprises failed in its attempt to oppose a request by vegan fast food chain Lord of the Fries to protect the three key words "Lord of the", which the company had used in its name for over 15 years.